progit/progit/de/02-git-basics/01-chapter2.markdown

 Remember that the commit records the snapshot you set up in your staging area.
 Anything you didn’t stage is still sitting there modified; you can do another commit to add it to your history.
 Every time you perform a commit, you’re recording a snapshot of your project that you can revert to or compare to later.

-Denke daran, dass jeder neue Commit denjenigen Snapshot aufzeichnet, den du in der Staging Area vorkonfiguriert hattest. Änderungen, die nicht in der Staging Area waren, werden weiterhin als modifizierte Dateien im Arbeitsverzeichnis vorliegen.
+Denke daran, dass jeder neue Commit denjenigen Snapshot aufzeichnet, den du in der Staging Area vorbereitet hattest. Änderungen, die nicht in der Staging Area waren, werden weiterhin als modifizierte Dateien im Arbeitsverzeichnis vorliegen.
 Jedes Mal wenn du einen Commit anlegst, zeichnest du einen Snapshot Deines Projektes auf, zu dem du zurückkehren oder mit dem du spätere Änderungen vergleichen kannst.

 ### Skipping the Staging Area ###